Hamad City incursion

-The Hamad City incursion was a two–week Israeli military operation in 2024 against Hamas forces in the apartment complex and neighborhood of Hamad City, Khan Yunis, in the Gaza Strip.
+The Hamad City incursion was a two-week Israel Defense Forces (IDF) operation in March 2024 against Hamas forces in the apartment complex and neighborhood of Hamad City, Khan Yunis, in the Gaza Strip.

 Battle

 On 3 March, Israeli forces entered Hamad City, setting up checkpoints there and telling civilians to leave.

 On 8 March, Major Amishar Ben David, battalion commander's command and control officer was killed while fighting in Hamad City.

-On 11 March, the Israeli army said it killed15 Hamas fighters in residential apartments, and also said it found weapons caches in tunnels.
+On 11 March, the Israeli army said it killed 15 Hamas fighters in residential apartments, and also said it found weapons caches in tunnels.

 On 13 March, heavy clashes were reported in Hamad City with Israeli forces conquering the town building by building.
 Two Israeli soldiers reportedly were killed.
 Israel said it conducted more than 100 airstrikes.

-On 15 March, Israeli forces claimed to have destroyed a 200m long tunnel in Hamad City.
-On 16 March 2024, Palestinian forces claimed to have targeted an Israeli personnel carrier using “Asif” bomb and AR bullets.
+On 15 March, Israeli forces claimed to have destroyed a 200-metre long tunnel in Hamad City.

+On 16 March 2024, Palestinian forces claimed to have targeted an Israeli personnel carrier using "Asif" bomb and AR bullets.

 On 16 March, Israeli forces withdrew.

 On 19 March, Israel announced the end of its incursion, including the destruction of 100 buildings, while killing reportedly over 100 fighters and seizing weapons.

 Aftermath

 On 21 March, Palestinian journalist showed a video of empty streets in Hamad City without the Israeli presence.
-Fifteen bodies were recovered in the area by the Palestine Red Crescent Society.
+Fifteen bodies were recovered in the area by the Palestine Red Crescent Society (PRCS).